 What is Sunflower Seeds?

 Rich in nutrients, sunflower seeds are actually the fruit of the sunflower (Helianthus annulus).
 These small white colored seeds are encased in brownish black colored balls.
 They are part of the sunflower plant.
 In general, there are two main types of sunflower crops – one grown for seed and the other for oil.
-The soft seeds of sunflower have a mild nutty taste.
+The soft seeds of sunflower have a mild nutty taste (Health Benefits of Sunflower Seeds).
 You can roast them to enhance their taste or eat them as they are.

 Sunflower seeds may be small in appearance but are extremely nutritious.
 They contain various nutrients, which are required by our body to perform various internal functions.
 White seeds are especially rich in the benefits of vitamin E. It is also rich in zinc and selenium.
 These nutrients protect your body’s cells from damage caused by free radicals, reduce the risk of developing chronic diseases, and boost immunity.
 In addition, they also contain compounds such as phenolic acids and flavonoids.